-Having made sure that he had got all the sticks the factor could be coaxed or cajoled into allowing, the trapper, then feeling almost as rich as an Astor, proceeded to the storeroom, where he found himself surrounded by a bewildering wealth of blankets, knives, hatchets, kettles, traps, tobacco, tea, and so forth, until his feelings, as he gazed eagerly about him, were pretty much like those of a hungry schoolboy let loose in a confectioner's.
-Then would business really begin, and then would the dusky purchaser, by his hesitation, his indecision, his sudden changes of mind, his unreasonable demands and childish sulking at their denial, test the patience and diplomacy of the factor and his clerks to the utmost.
-The bundle of sticks was soon found to be quite inadequate to the demands made upon it.
-A blanket took twelve of them, a kettle ten, a hunting-knife two, and there were not half enough left for all the tea and tobacco he craved.
+Having made sure that he had got all the sticks the factor could be coaxed or cajoled into allowing, the trapper, feeling almost as rich as an Astor, next proceeded to the storeroom where he found himself surrounded by a bewildering wealth of blankets, guns, knives, hatchets, powder horns, bullets, flasks, kettles, traps, tobacco, tea, and so forth, so that his feelings, as he gazed eagerly about him, were pretty much like those of a hungry school boy let loose in a confectioner's.
+Then would business really begin; and then would the dusky purchaser by his hesitation, his indecision, his sudden changes of mind, his unreasonable demands, and childish sulking at their denial, test the patience and diplomacy of the factor and his clerks to the utmost.
+The bundle of skins was soon found to be inadequate to the demands made upon it.
+A blanket took twelve of them, a gun twenty more, a kettle ten, a hunting knife two, and there was not half enough left for all the tea and tobacco he craved.

-So there would be more coaxing and arguing and promising, until at last, having been granted as much credit as the factor deemed prudent, and realising that there was nothing more to be gained, the Indian would take himself off to his tepee proudly to exhibit his purchases, and boast Of the good bargains he had made, while another hastened to fill his place; and thus it went on all day long, until the whole band had been served.
+So there would be more coaxing and arguing and promising, until at last, having been granted as much credit as the factor deemed prudent, and realizing that there was nothing more to be gained, the Indian would take himself off to his tepee to proudly exhibit his purchases, and boast of the good bargain he had made, while another hastened to fill his place; and thus it went on all day long, until the whole band had been served.

-While part of the staff were thus engaged, the other part were sorting, cleaning, and repacking the furs in secure bundles for despatch to Fort William, hundreds of miles away, on the shore of Lake Superior.
-The canoes, too, had to be put in thorough repair, new ones built if necessary, plenty of pemmican laid down, and other preparations made for the long journey by river, lake, rapid, and portage to the central depôt.
+While part of his staff were thus engaged, the other part were sorting, cleaning, and repacking the furs in secure bundles for dispatch to Fort William, thousands of miles away on the shore of Lake Superior.
+The canoes, too, had to be put in thorough repair, and new ones built if necessary, plenty of pemmican laid down, and other preparations made for the long journey by river, lake, rapid and portage to the central depot.
 Mr. Wentzel was to take charge of this expedition, and Archie begged hard to be permitted to accompany him.

-'Surely I'm big enough to go now, father,' he pleaded, 'and I would like it so much.
-Mr. Wentzel says he'll be very glad to have me.'
+"Surely I'm big enough to go now, father," he pleaded, "and I would like it so much.
+Mr. Wentzel says he'll be very glad to have me."

-'I quite understand your being eager to go, Archie boy,' said the factor kindly.
-'But somehow I feel as if I couldn't be without you this summer.'
+"I quite understand your being eager to go, Archie boy," said the factor kindly; "but somehow I feel as if I couldn't be without you this summer."

-'But, father, I haven't been to Fort William, or even to Red River, since I was a little chap, and I do so want to go,' persisted Archie.
+"But, father, I haven't been to Fort William or even to Red River since I was a little chap, and I do so want to go," persisted Archie.

-The factor took the boy's flushed face between his hands, and turning it up so that their eyes looked straight into each other's, said in a tone so serious that it went straight to his son's heart-
+The factor took the boy's flushed face between his hands, and turning it up so that their eyes looked straight into each other, said in a tone so serious that it went straight to his son's heart:

-'I cannot explain why, Archie, but something tells me you had better not go away from me this summer, and to heal your disappointment I'll promise you this.
-If all is well next year, I'll take not only you, but mother and Rose also, and we'll all go to Fort William together.
-What say you to that, laddie?'
+"I cannot explain why, Archie, but something tells me you had better not go away from me this summer, and to heal your disappointment I promise you this: if all is well next year I'll take not only you, but mother and Rose also, and we'll all go to Fort William together.
+What say you to that, laddie?"

-In an instant the cloud vanished from Archie's face, and was replaced by a beaming smile.
-For the sake of such a delightful prospect as that, he was quite willing to forego the pleasure at hand.
+In an instant the clouds vanished from Archie's face, and were replaced by a beaming smile.
+For the sake of such a delightful prospect as that he was quite willing to forego the pleasure at hand.